richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 When a document is composed and edited mainly by an individual, they may be referred to as the Document Author.
 The distinction is not significant.
-This document will use the term Document Editor.
+This document uses the term Document Editor.

 When a Document Editor is a Chair of the same Working Group, a co-chair should manage the process around the document.
 If a co-chair is not